ad-freiburg/ad-blog/content/post/project-wikidata-templates.md

 </figure>

 **Variant 3** contains the same aggregations as Variant 2, but uses the twice-aggregated values to filter the tuples.
 QALD-10, ID 310, <span class="inline-example">Which NBA teams have won the most seasons?</span>, is an example for this variant.
 Since the gold query for this example contained redundant structures, unnecessary code repetition, and a wrong answer, an improved version of it was created.<br>
-Here, too, there seems to be no alternative syntactic realization.

 <figure>
 <img id="variant_3" alt="Example query for Variant 3" src="/../../img/project-wikidata-templates/nba_winners.svg">